Metro Transit Named a Finalist in Three Categories for Outstanding Security Performance AwardsReturn to Blog

-Bi-State Development, which operates the public transit system for the St. Louis region, announced its Metro Transit enterprise and its security partners are finalists in three separate categories for the US Outstanding Security Performance Awards (OSPA).
-The Metro Transit Public Safety Department and its law enforcement and contracted security partners have earned finalist spots in the categories of Outstanding Security Partnership, Outstanding Security Team, and Outstanding Security Training Initiative within the United States.
+Metro Transit and our security partners are finalists in three separate categories for the US Outstanding Security Performance Awards (OSPA).
+The Metro Transit Public Safety Department and our law enforcement and contracted security partners have earned finalist spots in the categories of Outstanding Security Partnership, Outstanding Security Team, and Outstanding Security Training Initiative within the United States.
 Now in its seventh year, the US OSPA are part of an independent global awards program that serves to highlight the best companies, people, projects and technologies that have made a significant contribution in safeguarding people, places and property from all areas of potential crime and disorder.

 In September 2019, the complete transformation of the safety and security program for the Metro Transit system got underway.
 MetroLink is a 46-mile light rail system serving 38 stations in two states, and MetroBus serves 59 bus routes in a 550 square mile area, which includes the City of St. Louis and St. Louis County in Missouri and St. Clair County in Illinois.
 Under the leadership of Kevin Scott, general manager of security for Bi-State Development, and with guidance from a transit security consultant, a three-tiered approach to security was developed, encompassing industry best practices, zoned deployments and clearly defined roles and responsibilities for each component.
 The approach served as the foundation for the safety and security improvements now being recognized in this year’s OSPA.

 “After working for more than two years on enhancing the safety of our transit system for local commuters, this recognition as a finalist in several categories through the Outstanding Security Performance Awards is a testament to the fact that the progress we are making is very real.” – Taulby Roach, Bi-State Development President and CEO